Recovery of Endangered and Threatened Species

 Learn how NOAA Fisheries works with partners to protect and recover endangered and threatened marine species.

-NOAA Fisheries is responsible for the protection, conservation, and recovery of endangered and threatened marine and anadromous species under the Endangered Species Act.
-The ESA aims to conserve these species and the ecosystems they depend on.
+NOAA Fisheries is responsible for the protection, conservation, and recovery of more than 160 endangered and threatened marine and anadromous species under the Endangered Species Act.
+The goal of the ESA is to conserve these species and the ecosystems they depend on.

 Generally, NOAA Fisheries manages marine species and anadromous species (fish that are born in freshwater, spend most of their lives in saltwater, and return to freshwater to spawn) including whales, corals, sea turtles, and salmon.
 The U.S. Fish and Wildlife Service manages land and freshwater species such as polar bears, sea otters, and manatees.

 Before an animal or plant species can receive ESA protections, it must first be added to the federal lists of threatened and endangered wildlife and plants.
 Once NOAA Fisheries determines that a species warrants listing, it adds the species to its lists at 50 CFR 223.102 (threatened species) and 50 CFR 224.101 (endangered species).
 All plant and animal species, except pest insects, are eligible for listing.

 The conservation status of all species listed under the ESA must be reviewed at least once every 5 years.
 The review evaluates whether the endangered or threatened classification is still appropriate for the species.
 These 5-year reviews consider recent recovery progress and the level and impact of ongoing and new or future threats.
 They also incorporate any new information about the species.